flare-foundation/docs/docs/infra/data/deploying.md

 ### What are the important contracts I need to be aware of to be a data provider?

-1. The most important is the `PriceSubmitter` where you submit prices.
-It also has links to the below contracts.
+The most important contract is the `PriceSubmitter`, where you submit data.
+It also has links to the following contracts:

-2. `FtsoRegistry`: Holds information about specific FTSOs, their symbols, indices and addresses.
+* `FtsoRegistry`: Holds information about specific FTSOs, their symbols, indices and addresses.
-3. `FTSOManager`: Holds epoch and voting related configuration data and oversees all FTSOs, also gives access to additional useful contracts such as `Inflation and` `Supply` contracts.
+* `FTSOManager`: Holds epoch and voting-related configuration data and oversees all FTSOs.
+  It also gives access to additional useful contracts, such as the `Inflation` and `Supply` contracts.
-4. `VoterWhitelister`: The contract where a data provider list themselves to submit prices.
+* `VoterWhitelister`: The contract where data providers list themselves to submit data.

-### How much does it cost to submit prices as a data provider?
+### How much does it cost to submit data as a data provider?

-Price submissions and reveals are currently discounted on Songbird and it costs approximately 3-4 SGB per day if all the submission and reveal transactions are successful.
+Data submissions and reveals are currently discounted on Songbird.
+If all the submission and reveal transactions are successful, the cost is approximately 3 - 4 SGB per day.

-### Where can I see for which FTSOs I am eligible to submit prices?
+### Where can I see the FTSOs for which I am eligible to submit prices?

 Each address is whitelisted separately for each FTSO contract.
-There are two ways to query whitelisting data, one through the `VoterWhitelister` contract, the other through the `PriceSubmitter` contract.
+Query whitelisting data through the `VoterWhitelister` contract or the `PriceSubmitter` contract.

-### How to read whitelisted addresses using the `VoterWhitelister` contract?
+### How can I read whitelisted addresses using the `VoterWhitelister` contract?

-Per FTSO there is an array of whitelisted addresses.
+Each FTSO contains an array of whitelisted addresses.
 Open an FTSO contract and use the method `getFtsoWhitelistedPriceProviders`.
-Set the required index and check if your address is in this list.
+Set the required index and check whether your address is in this list.

-### How to read whitelisted addresses using the `PriceSubmitter` contract?
+### How can I read whitelisted addresses using the `PriceSubmitter` contract?

-Open the contract and use the method `voterWhitelistBitmap` where you should set the address your would like to query.
+Open the contract and use the method `voterWhitelistBitmap` to set the address you want to query.
 The function returns a bitmap corresponding to allowed FTSO indices in big-endian format.
 If you were allowed to submit princess for FTSOs with indices 0, 1 and 3, the returned bitmap would be 11 (`1011` in binary).

 ### Which currencies are available on the network?

-The best way to get available currencies is to query the `FtsoRegistry` that holds information about available FTSOs, their addresses, prices and indices.
+To get available currencies, query `FtsoRegistry`, which holds information about available FTSOs, their addresses, data, and indices.
-Songbird currently supports the following symbols: `XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL, SGB`, but new ones could be added by governance vote.
+Songbird currently supports the following symbols: `XRP, LTC, XLM, DOGE, ADA, ALGO, BCH, DGB, BTC, ETH, FIL, SGB`.
+New symbols can be added by a governance vote.

-The Flare network will start with the same symbols as Songbird.
+The Flare network will start with the same symbols that Songbird supports.

-### Is there a slashing mechanism for non-availability?

-There is currently no slashing for not providing a price.
+### Do data providers that are unavailable get slashed?

-If you do not provide a price in a specific price epoch, your can not gain reward in that epoch.
+Unavailable data providers don't get slashed, but if they don't provide data in a specific epoch, they do not earn rewards in that epoch.
-So the unavailability has a direct negative impact on your reward rate as a data provider.

-### The network time is not the same as local time, is there something wrong?
+### The network time is not the same as local time.
+Is something wrong?

-Due to the decentralized state of the network, one might experience some occasional time drifts (+-30s).
+Due to the decentralized state of the network, you might experience some occasional time drifts (+-30s).
-We suggest you keep synchronized local time with global time through Network Time Protocol (NTP) to avoid missing any submit/reveal periods.
+We suggest you keep synchronized local time with global time through the Network Time Protocol (NTP) to avoid missing any submit/reveal periods.

-### Where can I get information on which prices are rewarded?
+### Where can I get information about which data is rewarded?

-Each FTSO emits a `PriceFinalized` event that contains information about calculated median price and rewarding bounds.
+Each FTSO emits a `PriceFinalized` event that contains information about calculated median data and rewarding bounds.

 ### How can I see who has delegated to me?

-There is currently no on-chain structure that holds this data.
-You might want to listen to events emitted by delegations.
+Currently no on-chain structure holds this data.
+Consider listening to events emitted by delegations.

-### The NPM library is written in Typescript, can I use another language to write a data provider?
+### The NPM library is written in Typescript.
+Can I use another language to write a data provider?

-You are free to use any language to run the data provider, although some might be more suitable than others.
+Yes, you can use any language to run the data provider, although some languages might be better than others.
 Try using a language that offers good support for Ethereum smart contracts, e.g. `web3-your-language`.
-Many successful data providers use different technologies such as: go, C#, or python.
+Many successful data providers use different technologies, such as go, C#, or python.

 ### Is there any code for writing a data provider in Python?